Arthur-Vie/ELEC1620-project/README.md

 The purpose of this project is to assess the feasibility of using the data from a cheap MEMS accelerometer IC like the LSM9DS1 to track the position and orientation of an object in 3D space.

-The code has been written for the ATmega328p microcontroller and the Adafruit LSM9DS1 accelrometer and gyroscope module (https://learn.adafruit.com/adafruit-lsm9ds1-accelerometer-plus-gyro-plus-magnetometer-9-dof-breakout).
+The code has been written for the ATmega328p microcontroller and the Adafruit LSM9DS1 accelerometer and gyroscope module (https://learn.adafruit.com/adafruit-lsm9ds1-accelerometer-plus-gyro-plus-magnetometer-9-dof-breakout).

 ## Dependencies, building and flashing